 One of the most commonly discussed body-paragraph elements is the topic sentence.
 Students will be told time and again by their tutors that they must form clear, logical and concise topic sentences if they wish to write effective essays.
 However, it doesn’t seem to matter how many times a tutor reminds their students, when it comes to the final submissions, there will always be numerous poorly constructed topic sentences damaging an essay’s coherence and cohesion.

-To rectify this issue, we’ve provided a short three-lesson course on topic sentences that aims to demystify this essay element (Lesson 1), providing twelve tips for effective topic-sentence construction (Lesson 2) as well as numerous examples of effective language structures for the seven types of academic topic sentence (Lesson 3).
+To rectify this issue, we’ve provided a short three-chapter reader on topic sentences that aims to demystify this essay element (Chapter 1), providing twelve tips for effective topic-sentence construction (Chapter 2) as well as numerous examples of effective language structures for the seven types of academic topic sentence (Chapter 3).

 What is a topic sentence?